danielcbit/apcctrl/doc/manual/manual.rst

     batteries, assuming that ``NOLOGON`` is not set to ``disable``.

 **NOLOGON** *disable* | *timeout* | *percent* | *minutes* | *always*
-    Specifies when apcupsd should prevent user logins
+    Specifies when apcctrl should prevent user logins

-    The type specified allows you define the point when apcupsd will create the 'nologin' file and thus when user logins are prohibited.
+    The type specified allows you define the point when apcctrl will create the 'nologin' file and thus when user logins are prohibited.
     Once the 'nologin' file is created, normal users are prevented from logging in.
 Control of when this file is created is important for